 - 1 cup mango

-- Line two cookie sheets with parchment paper or silpat mats.
+- Line two cookie sheets with parchment paper, wax paper, or silpat mats.

 - Take the mango, banana, and yogurt and add it to a blender.
 Blend until completely smooth.

 - Add the mixture to a plastic ziplock bag, and seal.

 - Snip off a tiny corner of the bag (just a tiny bit, the mixture comes out quickly!)